 data: event.data]

-You can enter the URL to use in the Maker API UI, or you can send it to an endpoint.
-To do via the endpoint, use:
+You can enter the URL to use in the Maker API UI, or you can set it via an endpoint.
+To set via the endpoint, use:

 /postURL/[URL]